vs-docs/domq/collection-methods/animation.md

 ### Animation Settings

-any animation related settings arguments can be passed with inside keyframes
+any animation related settings Parameters can be passed with inside keyframes

 #### Example